tndatacommons/tndata_backend/tndata_backend/goals/api_docs/customactionviewset_v2.md

 * `title_slug`: sluggified version of the title.
 * `notification_text`: Text that will be used in a notification (required).
 * `custom_trigger`: A `Trigger` object.

+      - `id`: Unique ID of the Trigger
+      - `name`: The trigger's name
+      - `trigger_date`: Date on which the trigger shoudl start
+      - `time`: Time at which the trigger should fire
+      - `recurrences`: an RFC 2445 RRULE string (or null)
+      - `recurrences_display`: a human-readable version of recurrences
+      - `disabled`: whether or not the trigger is disabled.

 * `next_trigger_date`: The next date the notification will be sent.
   May be `null`.
 * `prev_trigger_date`: The previous date the notficiation was sent.